Frequently Asked Questions

 WHAT ABOUT HEALTH CONCERNS?

 The health and safety of your group is most important to us.
-We will follow all CDC and local health authorities guidelines for group gatherings and will partner only with organizations that do the same.
-Reach Beyond Mission weeks will be modified or canceled no later than April 30, 2021 if necessary based on pandemic conditions at that time.
-We are offering sleep-at-home trips in Austin and Washington D.C. as well as live virtual trip options this summer in order to ensure that your youth group can find a place to participate comfortably.
+We will follow all CDC and local health authority guidelines for group gatherings and will partner only with organizations that do the same.
+We are faithfully planning to host full and "normal" Reach Beyond Mission weeks in 2022, but will make any necessary modifications no later than May 1, 2022 based on pandemic conditions at that time.

 WHAT IS THE BEST WAY TO GET IN TOUCH?